-To illustrate, assume \$7.9 million is needed at age 65 to produce an annual retirement benefit equal to 75% of final base salary.
-The participant is projected to have \$2.1 million in his qualified benefit plans at retirement and \$3.0 million in his nonqualified retirement plans at retirement.
-Since the total of these two sources is \$5.1 million, a shortfall of \$2.8 million results.
+To illustrate, assume \$10 million is needed at age 65 to produce an annual retirement benefit equal to 75% of final base salary.
+The participant is projected to have \$3 million in his qualified benefit plans at retirement and \$4 million in his nonqualified retirement plans at retirement.
+Since the total of these two sources is \$7 million, a shortfall of \$3 million results.
 This is the amount needed to achieve the 75% pay replacement objective.
 Such shortfall may be offset through annual contributions to the SERP.

-Participation in the SERP is limited to the direct reports of the CEO and other selected executives as recommended by the CEO and approved by the Committee at their discretion.
+Participation in the SERP is limited to the direct reports of the CEO and other selected executives as recommended by the CEO and approved at the discretion of the Committee.

-Allocations are made annually for each NEO who participates in the SERP, as approved by the Committee.
 However, participation one year does not guarantee future participation.
-The average annual amounts allocated over the history of participation are as follows: Mr. Lesar: \$289,053; Mr. McCollum: \$144,800; Mr. Brown: \$382,400; Mr. Miller: \$234,000; and Mr. Probert: \$140,500.
+In 2013, the Committee authorized retirement allocations under the SERP to all NEOs as listed in the 2013 Nonqualified Deferred Compensation table and as included in the All Other Compensation column in the Summary Compensation Table.
+The average annual amounts allocated over the history of participation are as follows: Mr. Lesar: \$303,600; Mr. McCollum: \$154,455; Mr. Brown: \$419,333; Mr. Miller: \$334,000; and Mr. Rainey: \$343,750.